Generated South River planning scene with a Shenandoah Valley trout-to-smallmouth river corridor, not an exact location photo

 Use the Waynesboro gauge with the exact section in mind.
 Stable moderate flow is the best shared trout and bass signal.

-When to skip
+When to leave

-Skip town trout sections when water is fast, stained, too warm, or rules are unclear; skip lower floats when flow, storms, or takeouts are uncertain.
+Skip town trout sections when water is fast, stained, too warm, or rules are unclear.
+Skip lower floats when flow, storms, or takeouts are uncertain.

 Local plan